Sakhalin

-The island's name is derived from the Manchu word Sahaliyan (ᠰᠠᡥᠠᠯᡳᠶᠠᠨ).
-Sakhalin was once part of China during the Qing dynasty, although Chinese control was relaxed at times.
-Sakhalin was later claimed by both Russia and Japan over the course of the 19th and 20th centuries.
-These disputes sometimes involved military conflicts and divisions of the island between the two powers.
+The ownership of the island has been contested during the past millienium, with China, Russia, and Japan all making claims on the territory at different times.
+Over the course of the 19th and 20th centuries it was Russia and Japan, and the disputes sometimes involved military conflicts and divisions of the island between the two powers.
 In 1875, Japan ceded its claims to Russia in exchange for the northern Kuril Islands.
+In 1897 more than half of the population were Russians and other European and Asian minorities.
 In 1905, following the Russo-Japanese War, the island was divided, with Southern Sakhalin going to Japan.
+After the Siberian intervention, Japan invaded the northern parts of Sakhalin, and ruled the entire island from 1918 to 1925.
 Russia has held all of the island since seizing the Japanese portion in the final days of World War II in 1945, as well as all of the Kurils.
 Japan no longer claims any of Sakhalin, although it does still claim the southern Kuril Islands.
 Most Ainu on Sakhalin moved to Hokkaido, 43 km to the south across the La Pérouse Strait, when Japanese civilians were displaced from the island in 1949.